robotsorcerer/levelsetpy/README.md

 ```

-A separate `README.md` file is left in the respective folders for each package.
+A separate `README.md` file is left in the respective folders to guide the reader and user on how to use each subpackage.

 ### Citing this work